thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 ### Add `@ContributesTo` Annotation
 We can now annotate our interface components with `@ContributesTo`.
-I also replaced my custom scope with kotlin-inject-anvil scope. `@ApplicationScope` -> `@SingleIn(AppScope::class)`.
-As I mentioned, this is optional and it will work with your custom scopes.
-Here's how the compenent looks like.
+I also replaced my custom scope with kotlin-inject-anvil scope: `@ApplicationScope` -> `@SingleIn(AppScope::class)`.
+As I mentioned, this is optional, and it will work with your custom scopes.
+Here's how the component looks.

 ##### Before
 ``` kotlin